dannsam/xenko-docs/manual/virtual-reality/enable-vr.md

     The Graphics Compositor editor opens.

-2. In the Graphics Compositor, select the **ForwardRenderer** node.
+2. In the Graphics Compositor, select the **forward renderer** node.

     ![Select forward renderer](media/select-forward-renderer.png)